-You might ask why the number is assigned to a SIM?
+You might ask why these numbers are assigned to a SIM?
 Well, the International Mobile station Equipment Identity number (IMEI) is designed for cellular networks.
 That is why it can also be found on 3G/4G tablets and laptops with PCMCIA cards too.

 Generally, IMEI has 14 digits.
 There is an extra 15th letter to verify the entire string.
 The IMEI number also has a format which it adheres to since 2004.
-The format is AA-BBBBBB-CCCCCC-D. Here the 6 numbers under the “C” will be your unique IMEI given by the handset manufacturer.
+The format is AA-BBBBBB-CCCCCC-D. Here the 6 digits under the “C” will be your unique IMEI given by the handset manufacturer.
 The IMEI number may also have a 16th digit which has information on the device’s software version, the 16th digit is known as the IMEI SV.
 Phones generally have a single IMEI number assigned to it, but dual sim phones have two IMEI numbers.

 There are two main reasons our phones have an IMEI number.
-The primary function is to verify phones, the secondary one is to be a safety measure against theft.
-IMEI numbers are sort of embedded in the DNA (hardware) of your phone.
-So, if a thief changes the SIM, and uses another, a network or carrier can be notified and hence block it out of the network.
+The primary function is to verify phones; the secondary one is to be a safety measure against theft.
+IMEI numbers are embedded in the DNA (hardware) of your phone.
+So, if a thief changes the SIM, and uses another network or carrier, they can be notified and hence block it out of the network.
 This info is then relayed to other networks as well.
 Many countries have banned phones that don’t have an IMEI number or have a fake IMEI number.

-Note: It is very important that you keep a record of your phone’s IMEI numbers.
-It is important that you don’t share it online where it is publicly accessible There are malpractices in the market to change the IMEI of a device using the software.
+Note: You must keep a record of your phone’s IMEI numbers.
+You mustn’t share it online where it is publicly accessible.
+There are malpractices in the market to change the IMEI of a device using the software.
 Those who do it may use non-blacklisted numbers to make their stolen device work.
-Hence, never share your device IMEI or it might be cloned.
-IMEI changing is illegal by low and action can be taken against practitioners.
+Hence, never share your device IMEI, or it might be cloned.
+IMEI changing is illegal by law, and action can be taken against practitioners.

 What can you do with your IMEI?

 Apart from what we mentioned above, IMEI can help hard reset your phone remotely.
-This can be useful in times when you fear your personal data is at risk.
+This can be useful in times when you fear your data is at risk.
 The website IMEI.info is a well-known portal that provides such services for paid members.
-Also, when you’re buying Chinese clones or second-hand devices, you should hit up these websites and check their IMEI.
-There is a phone blacklist section as well on several of these portals that will be very helpful.